If you’re here, I know that you must have pre-washed your fabric, dried it, and ironed it.

 Sew easy tip: When buying your fabric, make sure the previous cut on the bolt was even.
 Do NOT let the cutter cut your length uneven.
 Because if you have to straighten the grain, you may lose precious yardage that you’ve paid for!

-Now, let’s learn how to check if our length of fabric is grain perfect…
+Now that you know what squared fabric looks like, let’s learn how to check if our length of fabric is grain perfect…

 How to Check If Your Woven Fabric Is On Grain